Congenital pulmonary airway malformation

 Congenital pulmonary airway malformation (CPAM) is a rare congenital birth defect that includes a cystic mass of abnormal lung tissue.
 A cystic mass is a noncancerous tumor that is filled with fluid or other material.
 This condition used to be referred to as congenital cystic adenomatoid malformation, or CCAM.
 In CPAM, the cystic mass cannot function as normal lung tissue.
 Males have this condition slightly more often than females.

 Video: Mason's story of hope and survival

-Learn about the care Mandee received from the Fetal Concerns Center of Wisconsin during her pregnancy with Mason.
+Learn about the care Mandee received from the Fetal Concerns Center during her pregnancy with Mason.

 Where does CPAM occur?

 In most cases, CPAM is in only one of the lungs.
 (Less than 2 percent are in both lungs.)
 In 80 to 95 percent of cases, it is only present in one lobe of the affected lung.
 The right lung has three lobes, and the left lung has two lobes.
 CPAM can affect any of these lobes.

 We do not know what causes CPAM.
 We do know that it is not related to anything the mother did or did not do during pregnancy.
 There is no reported incidence of this type of disorder recurring in a subsequent pregnancy.

 Type I lesions account for 50 percent of the postnatal (after birth) cases.
 These are usually quite large cystic lesions that are few in number (1 to 4).
 This type has a very favorable outcome.